-As of 2019, the security services industry was a $39 billion industry.
+As of 2019, the security industry was a $39 billion industry.
 A total of 15,280 businesses employed 853,682 people.
-Certain companies, including G4S PLC, Allied Universal, Securitas AB, and The Brink’s Company, hold significant shares of the market, but there are still plenty of opportunities for smaller, privately-owned security guard businesses.
+Certain companies, including G4S PLC, Allied Universal, Securitas AB, and The Brink’s Company, hold significant shares of the market.
+However, there are still plenty of opportunities for smaller, privately-owned security guard businesses.

 The security guard industry is evolving as new trends and technology emerge.
 According to Trackforce Valiant, evolving technology gives security guard businesses many ways to advance and enhance their services.
 While smaller businesses can’t adopt all of the cutting-edge technology that’s available, drones, facial recognition, and apps that support tasks like incident reporting are all potential considerations.

-High turnover rates and low degrees of employee retention were an issue for security guard businesses in 2019, and it’s likely that they’ll continue to be an issue in 2020 and beyond.
-Low unemployment rates and guards being able to get competitive wages at employers like Home Depot and Walmart has made it difficult for smaller businesses to attract and retain quality talent.
+High turnover rates and low degrees of employee retention were an issue for security guard businesses in 2019, and they’ll likely continue to be an issue in 2020 and beyond.
+Low unemployment rates and guards being able to get competitive wages at employers like Home Depot and Walmart have made it difficult for smaller businesses to attract and retain quality talent.
 To address this issue, businesses can focus on improving their profit margins so that they’re able to offer higher wages.
-Focusing on benefits like health savings accounts, raises, and promotions can also help to improve employee retention.
+Focusing on benefits like health savings accounts, raises, and promotions can also improve employee retention.

 Clients have also begun to expect more from the security guard businesses that they work with.
-Clients are increasingly requiring that guards are trained and certified, and that they’re also aware of the client’s conduct expectations.
+Clients increasingly require that guards are trained and certified and that they’re also aware of the client’s conduct expectations.
 This means that security guard businesses need to stay on top of certification and training requirements, carefully tracking certification expiration dates and ensuring that all guards keep their training and certifications up-to-date.